 it not evident that it is a question of possessing the same privilege as at the beginning without having lost it by the captivity, as the latter might have given rise to the thought that it was?
 I quote passages which prove that the presence of the Holy Spirit was one of their privileges when they came out of Egypt.

 As to @Acts 20, it is clear that it was the elders of Ephesus that the apostle was addressing.
-He had sent, calling them to come to Miletus, to avoid the loss of time which a visit to the whole church would have occasioned, him (*verse* 16).
+He had sent, calling them to come to Miletus, to avoid the loss of time which a visit to the whole church would have occasioned him (verse 16).
 Ephesus was a city where the apostle had dwelt for a long time, exercising a most blessed and powerful ministry, so that all Asia (the province) had heard the word, and thus this church had intercourse with all the Christians of the country.
 He calls the elders to Miletus, and addresses them in the touching discourse that we find in verses 18 to 35.
 Now it is evident that in sending for them he had on his heart not only those elders, but all the Christians of the place, and even of the whole province.
-He begins by shewing it. &#8220;Ye know,&#8221; he says, &#8220;from the first day that I came into Asia, after what manner I have been with you.&#8221; It is clear enough already that &#8220;ye&#8221; does not mean the elders only; but it is in the midst of them all, of those of whom the elders were the representatives.
+He begins by shewing it.
+"Ye know," he says, "from the first day that I came into Asia, after what manner I have been with you."
+It is clear enough already that "ye" does not mean the elders only; but it is in the midst of them all, of those of whom the elders were the representatives.
 See verse 25.
-The thing will appear still more evident from this passage; &#8220;And now, behold, I know that ye all among whom I have gone preaching the kingdom of God, shall see my face no more.&#8221; &#8220;Ye all,&#8221; does not designate the elders only. &#8220;Wherefore, I take you to record this day,&#8221; this may apply better to the elders, but as representatives of all. &#8220;For I have not shunned to declare unto you all the counsel of God&#8221; &#8212;not to the elders only. &#8220;Take heed therefore unto yourselves and to all the flock.&#8221; Here the elders are particularly distinguished from the flock, &#8220;over the which,&#8221; it is stated, the Holy Ghost made them &#8220;overseers,&#8221; to feed the Church of God.| &#8220;For I know that after my departing shall grievous wolves enter in among you.&#8221; Was he then only thinking of the elders?
+The thing will appear still more evident from this passage; "And now, behold, I know that ye all among whom I have gone preaching the kingdom of God, shall see my face no more."
+"Ye all," does not designate the elders only.
+"Wherefore, I take you to record this day," this may apply better to the elders, but as representatives of all.
+"For I have not shunned to declare unto you all the counsel of God "not to the elders only.
+"Take heed therefore unto yourselves and to all the flock."
+Here the elders are particularly distinguished from the flock, "over the which," it is stated, the Holy Ghost made them "overseers," to feed the Church of God¦.
+"For I know that after my departing shall grievous wolves enter in among you."
+Was he then only thinking of the elders?
 Clearly not.
 It was the flock that was in danger; he thought of the sheep which the wolves would seek to devour.
-Not only some were to come from outside; but from among themselves, from the flock, should &#8220;men arise, speaking perverse things.&#8221; &#8220;By the space
+Not only some were to come from outside; but from among themselves, from the flock, should "men arise, speaking perverse things."
+"By the space

-| This expression, as well as others, shews that a Church could be called the Church, because it was that practically in the place.
+¦ This expression, as well as others, shews that a Church could be called the Church, because it was that practically in the place.

 {244}